rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | stats values(ip) ips
 ```

-The returned ip addresses can be unrolled into distinct log entries with [`unroll` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#unroll-pipe).
+The returned IP addresses can be unrolled into distinct log entries with [`unroll` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#unroll-pipe).

 It is possible to get values for all the fields with common prefix via `values(prefix*)` syntax.